Convergent Hahn Series and Tropical Geometry of Higher Rank: Introduction

 One approach to tropical geometry goes through the process of tropicalising classical algebraic varieties.
 Here we consider a variety $V$ over some valued field $\KK$, and the \emph{tropicalisation} of $V$ is obtained by applying the valuation map to each point of $V$ coordinatewise.
 The fundamental theorem of tropical geometry says that this agrees with intrinsic ways to describe a tropical variety \cite[Theorem 3.2.5]{Tropical+Book}.
 While typically $\KK$ is assumed to be algebraically closed, a closer view shows that it is worthwhile to also consider real-closed fields, and this leads to Alessandrini's work on the tropicalisation of semialgebraic sets \cite{Alessandrini:2013}.
 Working over an ordered field has the advantage that the cancellation of terms, which is the source of many technical challenges in tropical geometry, can be controlled via keeping track of the signs.
-This is essential for applications to optimisation as in \cite{ABGJ:1309.5925}, \cite{ABGJ:2018} and \cite{AllamigeonGaubertSkomra:1610.06746}.
+This is essential for applications to optimisation as in \cite{ABGJ:2014}, \cite{ABGJ:2018}, \cite{AllamigeonGaubertSkomra:1610.06746} and \cite{ETC}.

 Digging even deeper, it turns out that tropicalising with respect to specially crafted fields can allow for stronger results in applications of tropical geometry.
-For instance, \cite[Theorem~4.3]{ABGJ:1309.5925}, which is about the complexity of the simplex method, hinges on employing convergent real Puiseux series of higher rank; cf.\ \cite[Theorem~3.12]{ABGJ:1309.5925}.
+For instance, \cite[Theorem~4.3]{ABGJ:2014}, which is about the complexity of the simplex method, hinges on employing convergent real Hahn series of higher rank; cf.\ \cite[Theorem~3.12]{ABGJ:2014}.
 Despite the fact that the basic idea is simple, the algebraic, topological and analytic properties are somewhat subtle.
-This is our point of departure, and in Section~\ref{sec:convergent} we begin with a general description of fields of convergent Puiseux series in more than one indeterminate.
-To a large extent our exposition follows the fundamental work of van den Dries and Speissegger \cite{Dries1998}.
-However, for what we have in mind we also need to prove some minor extensions to their theory, and this may be of independent interest.
-An example is Proposition~\ref{prop:substitution} on partial evaluations of convergent Puiseux series of higher rank, and this gives rise to a higher rank analogue \eqref{eq:diagram} of the transfer principle \eqref{eq:transfer}.
-Interestingly, at this level of detail, it is natural to first study Puiseux series with real coefficients (leading to ordered and real-closed fields) before addressing the complex (and algebraically closed) case.
+This is our point of departure, and in Section~\ref{sec:convergent+hahn} we begin with a general description of fields of convergent Hahn series in more than one indeterminate.
+A first observation is Proposition~\ref{prop:substitution} on partial evaluations of convergent Hahn series of higher rank, and this gives rise to a higher rank analogue \eqref{eq:frac+diagram} of \eqref{eq:transfer}.
+Interestingly, at this level of detail, it is natural to first study Hahn series with real coefficients (leading to ordered and real-closed fields) before addressing the complex (and algebraically closed) case.